HZcohort/DiNetxify/docs/md/visual.md

 ## PheWAS plot

 The `result_plot.phewas_plot()` function creates a summary plot of the PheWAS results – essentially a visual depiction of which diseases were associated with the exposure.
-In a standard or matched cohort study, this is typically a Manhattan-style plot or bar plot showing hazard ratios (HRs) for each significant disease.
-In an exposed-only cohort, since we don’t have HRs, the plot might show the number of cases of each disease (to highlight which are most frequent).
-The plot also differentiates diseases by their category/system (often using color coding).
+In a standard or matched cohort study, a Manhattan-style plot or bar chart is commonly used to display hazard ratios (HRs) for each significant disease outcome.
+In an exposed-only cohort, where HRs are not available, the plot may instead represent the number of cases for each disease to emphasize the most frequently occurring conditions.
+Additionally, diseases are often categorized by category/system, typically distinguished through color coding in the visualization.

 For example: